How to use compost in gardens and landscapes

 For vegetable gardening, a single 1-cubic foot bag of compost covers 12 square feet of area to a depth of 1 inch.
 That’s the largest amount of compost to add each year for existing vegetable areas.

-It’s practical to buy compost in bags up to a point in terms of cost and effort.
+Bagged compost may be practical in terms of cost and effort.
 For example, to cover 100 square feet of area with compost 3 inches deep, it would take 25 1-cubic foot bags.
-For this amount of compost, consider purchasing it in bulk and paying for delivery.
+Consider your physical abilities and cost before deciding to purchase bagged or bulk (delivered) compost products.

 Compost in bulk

 Bulk compost comes in increments of cubic yards.
 One cubic yard equals 27 cubic feet of material.
-For larger jobs, you can buy 1–2 cubic yards of compost.
+Figure 4 shows compost being delivered.

 Bulk compost deliveries are based on a flat fee, not on the amount delivered.